codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool powershell execution policy](/Source/Images/screen2.png?raw=true)

-- Choose `Y` for just uninstall apps, or `n` no if you also want to install.
-The installation will first uninstall everything.
+- Choose `Y` for just uninstall apps, or `n` no to select which apps to install.
+The setup will first uninstall everything.

     ![ASUS Setup Tool AuraSync version](/Source/Images/screen3.png?raw=true)

 - Select which version of AuraSync you want, by typing `1`, `2`, `3` to no install:
-  - 1 - NEW: Version **1.07.84_v2** if you want the latest hardware support available, but this version has more bloated modules, which leads to more processes running on the system.
+  - 1 - **NEW:** Version **1.07.84_v2** if you want the latest hardware support available, but this version has more bloated modules, which leads to more processes running on the system.
-  - 2 - OLD: Version **1.07.66** has a less bloated module installation, but may not have support for products launched after 2020.
+  - 2 - **OLD:** Version **1.07.66** has a less bloated module installation, but may not have support for products launched after 2020.
-  - 3 Do not install: Use this to **not** install aura sync.
+  - 3 - **Do not install:** Use this to **not** install aura sync.

 - Choose if you want to install LiveDash. **The installation of LiveDash requires patching LightingService, which may lead to incompatibility for products launched after 2020.
 This will also affect AuraSync installation.**.
+The "OLD" AuraSync version recommended if you install LiveDash.
 - Choose if you want to install AiSuite3.
 Notice that if you had AiSuite3 installed prior to executing ASUS Setup Tool, a reboot is required.
 You can install manually later.
 In this case, you can find AiSuite3 inside `Apps` folder.
 - The selected applications will be downloaded along with the Armoury Crate Uninstall Tool.
-AiSuite3 will be downloaded to set up some services correctly, but installation is optional.
+AiSuite3 is used to set up some services correctly, but installation is optional.
 If you choose "Uninstall only", only the Uninstall Tool will be downloaded.
 - The uninstallation of all ASUS products will begin.
 This **will remove any related ASUS Software!**.
 This **process can take several minutes, please wait**.

     ![ASUS Setup Tool installation step](/Source/Images/screen5.png?raw=true)